EU anti-tax dodging plan under renewed attack after Panama leaks

 It called for mandatory public registers of companies' beneficial owners to make it harder to hide stolen assets in secret companies and trusts.

-The Commission's draft would only apply to companies with an annual turnover of at least 750 million euros ($855 million), a threshold meant to avoid imposing unnecessary costs on smaller firms.
+The Commission's draft would only apply to companies with an annual turnover of at least 750 million euros (599 million pounds), a threshold meant to avoid imposing unnecessary costs on smaller firms.

 "The proposed measures would cover too few companies," advocacy group Oxfam said in a statement, adding that the bill "makes us wonder if the European Commission is really willing to put an end to tax dodging."